Samuel Scheck Hillel Community Day School

 Scheck Hillel Community School, known prior to 2012 as the Samuel Scheck Hillel Community Day School, is a private, Jewish, co-ed pK–12 school in Ojus, Florida, with a North Miami Beach address.
 It is located adjacent to the Michael-Ann Russel Jewish Community Center.
 It is the largest Jewish Day school in South Florida, and one of the largest in the country.
 Hillel is both a 2011 and 2020 Blue Ribbon school.

 About the school

 The school's enrollment is close to 1250 students.
-Class size in the Lower School ranges from 16-23 depending on grade level.
+Class size in the Lower School ranges from 16 to 23 depending on grade level.

 The school has a large international student community, with students ranging from countries all over the Americas, Europe, and Israel.
 The school consists of an Early Childhood, Lower, Middle and Upper School.